srinivasanshruti/offbeat/PROPOSAL.md

 ### Iteration 1:

 #### Front-end
-- Create landing page mobile layout - logo, space for source pills, a news card
+- Create landing page layout - logo, space for source pills, a news card
 - Read from database and populate sources and card
 - Save preferences to local storage
+- Animate card flip that reveals article description or summary

 #### Back-end
 - Create database tables
 - Write the RSS reader that will populate the tables